TotalMiner/totalminer.github.io/xml/items.md

 ## BlueprintData.xml:

-Contains information about how the item is crafted and its Dig Deep Blueprint.
+Contains information about how this item is crafted and its Dig Deep Blueprint.

 ### ItemID: [Item](/xml/data-types#item)